dlwicksell/nodem/README.md

 commented out command to set LD_LIBRARY_PATH to $gtm_dist, which you will need to uncomment if you need it.
-It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile script.
+It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile/login script.
 E.g.

     $ cd ~/nodem/resources
     $ source environ